AndrewRPorter/website/markdown/blog/python_keyword_extraction.md

 pip install rake-nltk
 ```

-_note that if you see an error regarding missing nltk resources (stopwords or punkt), you may need to download them from nltk [here](https://github.com/csurfer/rake-nltk#debugging-setup)_
+_Note that if you see an error regarding missing nltk resources (stopwords or punkt), you may need to download them from nltk [here](https://github.com/csurfer/rake-nltk#debugging-setup)_

 Example nltk resource download commands: